bridgecrew-perf6/edge-deployment/README.md

 ## To send traffic
 Collector farm opens a otlp ingestion point `appd-otel-collector:4317`.

-- If using OpenTelemetry Collector collector, following is the exporter
+- If using OpenTelemetry Collector, following is the exporter configuration
 ```yaml
   otlp:
     endpoint: appd-otel-collector:4317